codepath/android_guides/Building-Data-driven-Apps-with-Parse.md

 #### Create Data Source

-With the Parse library, we will define our data source using the `PositionalDataSource` class because we can count the data set and request a size from an arbitrary offset:
+With the Parse library, we will define our data source using the `PositionalDataSource` class.
+We can use this data source because the Parse SDK allows us to count the size for a query while also requesting a size from an arbitrary offset.
+We need to provide this information in the `loadInitial()` and `loadRange`() methods:

 ```java
 public class ParsePositionalDataSource extends PositionalDataSource<Post> {